How to apply

 Fellowships and Financial Aid

-All PhD students admitted after September 2013 will receive a 5-year fellowship offer which includes a combination of two years of non-service fellowship and three years of teaching fellowship.
+All students admitted to PhD study will receive a 5-year fellowship offer which includes a combination of two years of non-service fellowship and three years of teaching fellowship.
 Students in good standing who have met all department requirements may be eligible to apply for additional fellowship opportunities at Boston University and abroad.

 Questions about standardized tests, submitting documents, completing online forms, or other related matters, are best directed to the GSAS Admissions office.